Friday, July 18, 2025

 • Preparing the script and accompanying slides using pre-populated templates

-Our land and labor acknowledgments are to be customized for each presentation with the context of the event and specifics of the event’s location.
-Below you will find more specifics about how the land and labor acknowledgments are customized.
+Our land and labor acknowledgments are customized for each presentation with the context of the event and specifics of the event’s location.
+Below, you will find more specifics about how the land and labor acknowledgments are customized.

-For in-person events, research the tribes indigenous to the event location and explore how local colleges are supporting Native American students and partnering with tribal communities.
-For virtual events, research the tribes indigenous to where the presenter resides and incorporate that information into the customized version.
+For in-person events, research the tribes indigenous to the event location to not only share their history but also their current experiences, contributions, challenges, and/or successes.
+For virtual events, identify the tribes indigenous to where the presenter resides.

 Labor Acknowledgment